Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ### Other hardware

-I stand my fern specimens on a bit of blutac on top of a paint pot. <br>
+Fern specimens are mounted on a piece of blutac on top of a paint pot. <br>
-The lens of the camera needs to be slightly propped up to be horizontal and I do that by putting the shaft of a screwdriver under it sideways.
-It looks a bit rough and ready, but it works really well, as it is effectively a very slightly inclined wedge so can be adjusted in very slight increments to get exactly the right angle for the lens.
+The lens of the camera needs to be slightly propped up to be horizontal and this is done by putting the shaft of a screwdriver under it sideways.
+This is effectively a very slightly inclined wedge so can be adjusted in very slight increments to get exactly the right angle for the lens.

 ## Software